edieugenio/books/The_Pragmatic_Programmer.md

 <del>What distinguishes Pragmatic Programmers?
 We feel it’s an attitude, a style, a philosophy of  approaching problems and their solutions.
 They think beyond the immediate problem, always trying to place it in its larger context, always trying to be aware of the bigger picture.
 After all, without this larger context, how can you be pragmatic?
 How can you make intelligent compromises and informed decisions?</del>

 ¿Qué distingue a los Programadores Pragmáticos?
 Sentimos que es una actitud, un estilo, una filosofía de abordar los problemas y sus soluciones.
-Ellos pensar más allá del problema inmediato, siempre tratando de ubicarlo en su contexto más amplio, siempre tratando de estar al tanto del panorama más amplio.
+Ellos piensan más allá del problema inmediato, siempre tratando de ubicarlo en su contexto más amplio, siempre tratando de estar al tanto del panorama más amplio.
 Después de todo, sin este contexto más amplio, ¿cómo se puede ser pragmático? ¿Cómo puede hacer compromisos inteligentes y decisiones informadas?

 <del>Another key to their success is that they take responsibility for everything they do, which we discuss in The Cat Ate My Source Code.
 Being responsible, Pragmatic Programmers won’t sit idly by and watch their projects fall apart through neglect.
 In Software Entropy, we tell you how to keep your projects pristine.</del>